 What Does a Tire Blowout Feel Like?

-When a tire explodes at speed, first you will feel the vehicle slow down, then it will pull strongly to the left or right depending on which tire burst.2 If it was a front tire that burst, you will feel the force mostly within the steering of your vehicle.
-With a rear tire, you will feel it more in the seat or body of the car.
-Whether the blowout occurred in the front or back, your response should be the same in either situation.
+If a front tire burst, you should feel the force mostly within the steering of your vehicle.
+With a rear tire, you should feel it more in the seat or body of the car.
+Whether the blowout occurred in the front or back, your response should be the same.

 How to Drive Through a Tire Blowout

-- Keep a firm grip on the steering wheel.
+Keep a firm grip on the steering wheel with both hands.

-- Pull to the side of the road once you have slowed to a safe speed.
+Pull your car over to the side of the road once you have slowed to a safe speed.

 What to Do After a Tire Blowout

-After a blowout, only exit your vehicle if you are certain you are safely off the road and out of harm’s way.
-Turn your emergency flashers on to alert other drivers, and put out reflective cones or triangles if you have them.
+After a blowout, be sure that you are safely off the road and out of harm’s way before you exit your vehicle.
+Turn on your emergency flashers to alert other drivers, and if safe to do so, put out reflective cones or triangles if you have them.
 If it is not safe to change the tire where you are, or you are unsure how, call for roadside assistance.

 Also keep in mind that a spare is only recommended for emergencies and should not be driven for long distances or at high speeds.
-Take the time to read your owner’s manual to learn where your spare tire and necessary tools are located.
-Your manual may also provide instructions on how to change a flat tire.
-It is a good idea to be familiar with these procedures before you get stuck on the side of the road.
+Take the time now to read your owner’s manual to learn where your spare tire and necessary tools are located.
+Your vehicle’s owner manual may also provide instructions on how to change a flat tire.
+It’s a good idea to be familiar with these procedures before you get stuck on the side of the road.

 How to Prevent a Tire Blowout

-The good news is that many tire blowouts are preventable with the proper effort and attention.
-Most occur from May through October when the road surface is the hottest, resulting from an underinflated tire, excessively worn treads, or an overloaded vehicle.
-A simple, routine inspection of your tires to check for slow leaks, wear and tear, and proper pressure is important.
-Keeping your load light, within your vehicle manufacturer’s recommendations (found in the same spot as the recommended tire pressure), can help too.4
+The good news is that many tire blowouts are preventable with some advance attention.
+Typically, most tire blowouts occur from May through October when the road surface is the hottest and from contributing factors, such as an underinflated tire, excessively worn treads, or an overloaded vehicle.2 It’s important to do a routine inspection of your tires to check for slow leaks, wear and tear and proper pressure.
+Keeping your carload light, within your vehicle manufacturer’s recommendations (found in the same spot as the recommended tire pressure), can help, too.3